Primary Education with QTS PGCE

 The PGCE Primary Education with QTS will qualify you to teach at primary level in any state-maintained school in England.

 This PGCE teaching course blends theoretical knowledge with carefully supervised teaching experience.
-You'll attend placements in a variety of school settings to gain a broad understanding of being a primary school teacher.
+You'll attend placements in various school settings to gain a broad understanding of being a primary school teacher.

-A part-time version of the course is available, which is mostly taught via distance learning with some focused on-campus sessions, making this option more flexible for anyone studying around existing commitments.
+A part-time version of the course is available, mostly via distance learning with some focused on-campus sessions, making this option more flexible for anyone studying around existing commitments.

-Please ensure you use the correct UCAS code when applying:
+Please ensure you use the correct DfE code when applying:

-PGCE Primary Education with QTS full-time (UCAS code X100)
+PGCE Primary Education with QTS full-time (DfE code G381)

-PGCE Primary Education with QTS part-time (UCAS code 38QR)
+PGCE Primary Education with QTS part-time (DfE code Z067)

 Teaching placements are an important part of the PGCE Primary Education course, where you'll benefit from practical learning and be supported by mentors in school, University tutors, and your peers.
 By the end of the PGCE, you'll have knowledge and experience of working in primary schools.